apache/airflow/dev/README_AIRFLOW3_DEV.md

 We are using `cherry-picker` - a [tool](https://github.com/python/cherry-picker) that has been developed by Python developers.
-It allows to easily cherry-pock PRs from one branch to another.
+It allows to easily cherry-pick PRs from one branch to another.
 It works both - via command line and via GitHub Actions interface.

 ## How to backport PR with GitHub Actions